EmmanuelHaggai/ICP-Azle-Boilerplate/README.md

 # ICP Azle Boilerplate
  This is a boilerplate repository to streamline development with the ICP Azle framework.
-This repository is tailored for seamless integration with the message board canister on the Dacade website thus offering a robust foundation for your decentralized applications.
+This repository is tailored specifically for seamless integration with the message board canister on the Dacade website.

 ## Key Features: